What’s the Best Way For a Christian To Interpret His Or Her Dreams?

 I refer to this as a guided dream; by following the steps above, you ask the Holy Spirit for help.

 By praying and reading the Bible, you’re trying to get on the same wavelength as God.
 You’re trying to ground yourself in his Word, bringing the Gospel to the forefront of your mind.
-This is absolutely vital.
+This is vital.
 Whether or not you believe in the Devil or demons doesn’t matter.
 They exist.
 When He created the Universe, He gifted his creation with free will.
 Not everything chose His way.
-Step 3 is absolutely vital to the use of guided dreaming.
+Step 3 is vital to the use of guided dreaming.

 Does one have to use guided dreams to receive help from Christian dream interpretation?